Ault Baie de Somme: 10 things to know

 Life at low tide

-A other option is offered to those who are afraid of heights, that of a nature outing at the foot of the cliffs to discover life in tide low with a Qualinat nature guide.
+A other option is offered to those who are afraid of heights, that of a nature outing at the foot of the cliffs to discover life in low tide with a Qualinat nature guide.

 There are scans the sandwe probes the ponds and shellfish are examined.
 You can take a a breath of fresh air.